Hydra

 Tip

-Build your applications to handle 401 responses gracefully — re-authenticate when you receive one.
+Build your applications to handle 401 and 402 responses gracefully — re-check your balance and key status when you receive them.
 Token balances can fluctuate, especially for wallets that are actively trading.

 Node Operators